ChefKissInc/NootedRed/README.md

 An AMD iGPU support plugin for Lilu.

-This original work's source code is licensed under the `Thou Shalt Not Profit License version 1.0`.
+The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
 See `LICENSE`

 ## ⚠️ IMPORTANT ⚠️